 Sadly, this directive isn’t followed 100% of the time.
 So there’s still a chance search engines may index some piece of content or other from your site.
 It’s a small chance, but a chance nonetheless.

 With that said, unless you password protect your site, you have little choice but to use the method I’m about to describe.

 How to stop search engines indexing your WordPress website or blog

-To do this, navigate to Settings > Reading and tick the box next to Discourage search engines from indexing this site.
+Log into the admin area of your WordPress website and navigate to Settings > Reading and check the box next to Discourage search engines from indexing this site.

 That’s all you have to do to block search engines indexing your content.

 Working on your site while blocking search engines